krispaks/PhoneGapNgCordovaWebpack/README.md

-Testing out integrating the following technology
+Testing out how to use the following technologies:

 * Phonegap
 * AngularJS